yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 }()
 ```

-For memory leaks, we want to look at the heap profile.
+For memory leaks, we want to start with the heap profile.

 To capture a profile we run `curl http://localhost:6060/debug/pprof/heap?seconds=30 > heap.out`.